rmcgranaghan/awesome-multihazard/README.md

 ## Impacts to Critical Infrastructure
+- _[The fragility of interdependency](https://www.nature.com/articles/464984a)_ by Alessandro Vespignani (2010).
+Highlights and provides a perspective on the significance of _[Catastrophic cascade of failures in interdependent networks](https://www.nature.com/articles/nature08932)_ by Buldyrev et al. (2010), which is a study of failures in interconnected networks.
+The article highlights the vulnerability of tightly coupled infrastructures and shows the need to consider mutually dependent network properties in designing resilient systems.
+Available open access from _Nature_.
+- [The theory of graceful extensibility: basic rules that govern adaptive systems](https://link.springer.com/article/10.1007/s10669-018-9708-3) by David Woods (2018).
+The paper introduces the theory of graceful extensibility which expresses fundamental characteristics of the adaptive universe that constrain the search for sustained adaptability.
+The theory explains the contrast between successful and unsuccessful cases of sustained adaptability for systems that serve human purposes.
+Sustained adaptability refers to the ability to continue to adapt to changing environments, stakeholders, demands, contexts, and constraints (in effect, to adapt how the system in question adapts).
+The key new concept at the heart of the theory is graceful extensibility.
+Graceful extensibility is the opposite of brittleness, where brittleness is a sudden collapse or failure when events push the system up to and beyond its boundaries for handling changing disturbances and variations.
+As the opposite of brittleness, graceful extensibility is the ability of a system to extend its capacity to adapt when surprise events challenge its boundaries.
+Behind a paywall from _Environmental Systems and Decisions_.

 ## Resilience
 _note: resilience is the property of a system to accommodate changes and reorganize itself while maintaining the crucial attributes that give the system its unique characteristics [(Scheffer et al. 2001)](https://doi.org/10.1038/35098000)_